TrustInSoft/demos/autosar/README.md

 # Demo tis-autosar-mockup for automatic AUTOSAR Classic Applications analysis

-This demo how `tis-autosar-mockup` automatically generates all the analysis configuration and analysis drivers for an AUTOSAR Application from the sole AUTOSAR ARXML file in order to analyze the application fully automatically
+This demo how the TrustInSoft `tis-autosar-mockup` integration tool automatically generates all the analysis configuration and analysis drivers for an AUTOSAR Application from the sole AUTOSAR ARXML file in order to analyze the application fully automatically

 When using an AUTOSAR Authoring tool, the main output of the tool is: